 Texas Governor Greg Abbott signed House Bill 1232 in June 2019, ending the ban on alcohol retailers delivering beer and wine to their customers.
 This law allows existing beer and wine retailers to apply for permits, which grant permission to legally deliver beer to customers' homes, or contract with outside delivery services, like Amazon, to have beer arrive on a person's doorstep.
 The law goes into effect September 1st.

-Two crucial aspects not touched on by discussions in the news are the potential legal consequences of alcohol delivery and the reasons why it may not reduce deaths and injuries as much as people anticipate.
+Two crucial aspects not touched on by discussions in the news are the potential legal consequences of alcohol delivery and the reasons why it may not reduce deaths and injuries as much as many people anticipate.